Biieru/C/README.md

-# C Learning Repository on the first period at SENAC
+# Learning C on the first period at SENAC

 ## Introduction
 Welcome to my C Learning Repository!